National Railway Company of Belgium: History

 NMBS/SNCB is an autonomous government company, formed in 1926 as successor to the Belgian State Railways.
+From 1942 to 1944, amid Nazi Germany's occupation of Belgium, the company was paid 51 million Belgian francs by the Nazi Germany to send 28 trains carrying 25,843 Jews and Roma people to Auschwitz where only 1,195 survived.
+The company also sent 16,000 political prisoners to concentration camps.

-In 2005, the company was split up into three parts: Infrabel, which manages the railway infrastructure, network operations and network access, the public railway operator NMBS/SNCB itself to manage the freight (B-Cargo) and passenger services, and NMBS/SNCB-Holding, which owns both public companies and supervises the collaboration between them.
+In 2005, the company was split up into three parts: Infrabel, which manages the railway infrastructure, network operations, and network access, the public railway operator NMBS/SNCB itself to manage the freight (B-Cargo) and passenger services, and NMBS/SNCB-Holding, which owns both public companies and supervises the collaboration between them.
 Essentially, this was a move to facilitate future liberalisation of railway freight and passenger services in agreement with European regulations.
 Several freight operators have since received access permissions for the Belgian network.
 In February 2011, NMBS/SNCB Logistics began operating as a separate business.

 Faced with rising losses, in June 2012, the Belgian transport minister announced further reform: NMBS/SNCB Holding would be split up, so NMBS/SNCB (the train operator) would be separate from Infrabel (the infrastructure owner).
 Unions oppose the reform.

-NMBS/SNCB-Holding was merged into SNCB in 2014 in order to simplify the structure of the Belgian railways.
+NMBS/SNCB-Holding was merged into NMBS/SNCB in 2014 in order to simplify the structure of the Belgian railways.

 NMBS/SNCB holds a Royal Warrant from the Court of Belgium.